gobolinux/Documentation/content/Overview/Installing-Gobolinux/GoboLinux-017-Known-Issues-and-Fixes.md

 ### Dependencies files with reference to Ncurses

-Ncurses has been replaced by NcursesW, but some packages' metadata still hold references to the former.
+`Ncurses` has been replaced by `NcursesW`, but some packages' metadata still hold references to the former.
 The following command fixes that:

 ```fish
 GrepReplace -B "^Ncurses " "NcursesW " /Programs/*/*/Resources/Dependencies